coconatsuki/odin-flight-booker/README.md

 Follow the link for instructions : https://www.theodinproject.com/courses/ruby-on-rails/lessons/building-advanced-forms?ref=lnav

-The main goal of this 'flight-booker' exercise is to practice using complex forms in Rails.
+The main goal of this 'flight-booker' exercise is to practice advanced forms (dropdown menus, radio buttons and nested submissions) and models in Rails.

+- I had to create a search form where a user could enter the desired dates / airports.

+- The user could then select a flight among the eligible ones.

+- Then, he could enter all the passengers information in an other form.

+I also had to set up complex associations, so that I could get all the departing or arriving flights of an airport, and the origin and destination of each flight.